Some Applications of the Fractional Poisson Probability Distribution: Introduction

-To study a long memory impact on the counting process, the fractional Poisson random process had been introduced and developed in \cite{Laskin3}.
-The fractional Poisson distribution captures the long-memory effect which results in non-exponential waiting time probability distribution function empirically observed in complex quantum and classical systems.
-The quantum system example is the fluorescence intermittency of single CdSe quantum dots, that is, the fluorescence emission of single nanocrystals exhibits intermittent behavior, namely, a sequence of "light on" and "light off" states departing from Poisson statistics.
+To study a long-memory impact on the counting process, the \textit{ fractional Poisson process} has been invented and developed for the first time by Laskin in Ref.\cite{Laskin7}.
+The fractional Poisson probability distribution captures the long-memory effect which results in the non-exponential waiting time probability distribution function \cite{Laskin7} , empirically observed in complex quantum and classical systems.
+The quantum system example is the fluorescence intermittency of single CdSe quantum dots, that is, the fluorescence emission of single nanocrystals exhibits intermittent behavior, namely, a sequence of \textquotedblright light on\textquotedblright\ and \textquotedblright light off\textquotedblright\ states departing from Poisson statistics.
 In fact, the waiting time distribution in both states is non-exponential \cite{Kuno}.
 As examples of classical systems let's mention the distribution of waiting times between two consecutive transactions in financial markets \cite{Sabatelli} and another, which comes from network communication systems, where the duration of network sessions or connections exhibits non-exponential behavior \cite {Willinger}.

-The non-exponential waiting time distribution function had been obtained for the first time in \cite{Zaslavsky}, based on the fractional generalization of the Poisson exponential waiting time distribution.
+The non-exponential waiting time distribution function has been obtained for the first time in Ref.\cite{Zaslavsky}, based on the fractional generalization of the Poisson exponential waiting time distribution.

-The fractional Poisson process is a generalization of the well known Poisson process.
-A simple analytical formula for the fractional Poisson probability distribution function has been obtained in \cite{Laskin3} based on the fractional generalization of the Kolmogorov-Feller equation introduced in \cite{Zaslavsky}.
-Comparing to the standard Poisson distribution, the probability distribution function of the fractional Poisson process \cite {Laskin3} has an additional parameter $\mu $, $0<\mu \leq 1$.
-In the limit case $\mu =1$ the fractional Poisson becomes the standard Poisson process and all our findings are transformed into the well-known results related to the standard Poisson probability distribution.
+The fractional Poisson process is a natural generalization of the well known Poisson process.
+A simple analytical formula for the fractional Poisson probability distribution function has been obtained for the first time in Ref.\cite{Laskin7} based on the fractional generalization of the Kolmogorov-Feller equation introduced in Ref.\cite{Zaslavsky}.
+It was shown by Laskin in \cite{Laskin7} that the non-exponential waiting time distribution function of fractional Poisson process obtained in \cite {Laskin7} is identical to the one found in \cite{Zaslavsky}.

+In comparison to standard Poisson distribution, the probability distribution function of the fractional Poisson process \cite{Laskin7} has an additional parameter $\mu $, $0<\mu \leq 1$.
+In the limit case $\mu =1$ the fractional Poisson process becomes the standard Poisson process and all our findings are transformed into the well-known results related to the standard Poisson probability distribution.